MorganConrad/ptwd-sveltedemo/src/routes/presentation/md/7-Adapters-deployment.md

 Some adapters may have access to additional information about the request.
 For example, Cloudflare Workers can access an env object containing KV namespaces etc.

+The [adapters](https://kit.svelte.dev/docs/adapters) have a lot of small differences and "gotchas".

+ - They definitely violate the Liskov Substitution Principle!
+   - static sites
+   - a full server (e.g. node)
+   - Jamstack
+ - options about prerendering, SSR, CSR, trailing slash...
+ - You may also need to add a few special parameters or files, _e.g._
+   - `.nojekyl`, `netlify.toml`
+   - where to place or run serverless functions

 ## Official Adapters
  - @sveltejs/adapter-cloudflare for Cloudflare Pages
  - @sveltejs/adapter-cloudflare-workers for Cloudflare Workers